By Dennis Hartley

 Look on the bright side.
 At least it isn’t a lifetime appointment, like the Supreme Court.

-Anyway, on this 50th anniversary of the MPAA ratings we all either love or loathe, I thought it would be fun to mosey over to the media room and curate a top 10 collection of vintage ‘X’-rated movies that may not seem quite so ‘X-rated’ by today’s standards.
+Anyway, in this 54th anniversary year of the MPAA ratings system we all either love or loathe, I thought it would be fun to mosey over to the media room and curate a top 10 collection of vintage ‘X’-rated movies that may not seem quite so ‘X-rated’ by today’s standards.
 That said, I strongly caution parents that none of these should be considered “family-friendly”!

 Beyond the Valley of the Dolls – In spite of the title, Russ Meyer’s campy, over-the-top 1970 backstage satire has little in common with Valley of the Dolls (1967).
 For one thing, the 1967 film had something resembling a coherent narrative.
 But if you’re familiar with the Russ Meyer oeuvre, you know that “story” is an afterthought.
 Meyer’s brand was more synonymous with a bevy of buxom babes who beckoned from lurid movie posters; we’ll just say he had a fetish for certain attributes in his leading ladies and leave it there.